busybeaver42/kv3/README.md

 make -j4

-if you like the my little framework, be a friend and donate me little money for a cup of coffee (Paypal: spende@angermayer.de).
+if you like my little framework, be a friend and donate me little money for a cup of coffee (Paypal: spende@angermayer.de).